-The Master of Education in Educational Leadership is an online degree program that will help you advance your career as an educational leader with a Christian foundation.
+The Master of Education in Educational Leadership, offered online, will help you advance in your career as an educational leader.
 Through comprehensive coursework, you will identify what effective school leadership looks like and how to achieve and sustain it.
 The primary knowledge-base for this program is the Interstate School Leaders Licensure (ISLLC) Standards.
-This program is approved by the Commonwealth of Virginia Department of Education to provide the Administration and Supervision preK-12 add-on endorsement for individuals who already hold a professional teaching license or pupil personnel license.
+This program is approved by the Commonwealth of Virginia Department of Education to provide the Administration and Supervision pre-K-12 add-on endorsement for individuals who already hold a professional teaching license or pupil personnel license.
 Students seeking this endorsement for the purpose of obtaining principal or assistant principal positions are required to complete the School Leaders Licensure Assessment (SLLA).
 Presented from a Christian worldview, this M.Ed. degree is supported by award-winning faculty who are available online or on campus in Virginia Beach to help you.

 Delivery Format: Online